 The Legend of… with Chris Jericho Season 1 Episode 1

 Filming day was finally here.
-The whole Treasures in America team, along with about 20 filming crew members arrived at Green River to start our 3-day long journey.
-The whole team was able to make it to this event, (who would miss out on an opportunity to film for the Travel Channel with Chris Jericho) There was Timothy Draper, LeeAnn Draper, Stephen Shaffer, Shaun Fotheringham, Antonio Mendez, David Graham, Todd Andersen, & Ryan Moreau.
-We were all excited about what was coming and we were very excited to see what treasures lied ahead.
-We brought with us all the best equipment we could.
-We had two DJI drones, laptops and tablets, Minelab detectors like the CTX 3030 and the Minelab SDC 2300.
+The TIA team, along with about 20 filming crew members arrived at Green River to start our 3-day long journey.
+The whole team was able to make it to this event, (who would miss out on an opportunity to film for the Travel Channel with Chris Jericho?)
+There was Timothy Draper, LeeAnn Draper, Stephen Shaffer, Shaun Fotheringham, Antonio Mendez, David Graham, Todd Andersen, & Ryan Moreau.
+We were all excited about what was coming and even more excited to see what treasures lied ahead.
+The team gathered all the best equipment we could; there were two DJI drones, laptops and tablets, Minelab detectors like the CTX 3030 and the Minelab SDC 2300.
 We brought our maps and GPS’s and the UTV’s.
 Yes, the team figured we would have everything we needed to make a great discovery.

-We woke up the next morning and Chris Jericho asked Timothy Draper & Stephen Shaffer to be guests on his well-known podcast, Talk Is Jericho.
-The session lasted about an hour and the two of them gave a good show, full of all kinds of treasure knowledge, sites, and shared stories of history all over America.
-After the podcast was over, everyone quickly loaded up the cars and we headed out to the desert to start our filming and the search of Butch Cassidy’s Loot.
+Bright and early the next morning, Chris Jericho asked Timothy Draper & Stephen Shaffer to be guests on his well-known podcast, Talk Is Jericho.
+The session went really well, full of all kinds of treasure knowledge, sites, and shared stories of history all over America.
+After the podcast, everyone quickly loaded up the cars and we headed out to the desert to film and search for Butch Cassidy’s Loot.